47 Fintech Statistics That Define the Industry in 2026

 Conclusion

 Fintech in 2026 is a global, multi-hundred-billion-dollar industry that has moved past its early disruption narrative into a phase of consolidation, regulatory integration, and infrastructure maturation.
 The investment correction of 2022 to 2024 cleared excess, reset valuations, and redirected capital toward sub-categories with durable economics.
-What remains is a sector that has permanently altered how payments, lending, and financial data operate — and is now building the next layer of AI-augmented products on that foundation.
+What remains is a sector that has permanently altered how payments, lending, and financial data operate, and is now building the next layer of AI-augmented products on that foundation.
+The $492B revenue figure is large, but the more telling number is the 78% of U.S. adults using at least one fintech product.
+That adoption rate means fintech is no longer a category that needs to prove consumer demand.
+The remaining questions are about profitability, regulation, and which business models will compound value over the next decade.